What is a content hub?

 The content hub explained

-How can you get a 360-degree overview of your assets?
-How do you manage and share them while driving a cohesive and impactful content strategy?
-A marketing hub for your content is the answer.
+How do you get a clear view of your assets?
+How do you manage, share, and reuse them while supporting a cohesive content strategy?
+A content hub helps solve that problem.

 Main features of a content hub